HarpalsinhProject/Return-Verify/README.md

-# Firebase Studio
+# Return-Verify

-This is a NextJS starter in Firebase Studio.
+This is a NextJS Project.

 To get started, take a look at src/app/page.tsx.
-# Return-Verify
-# ReturnChecker

-Build&Earn=100%
+It will helip the E-Commerce Seller to verify received Return.